ipfs-shipyard/js-human-crypto-keys/README.md

 Type: `Object` or `String`

 The algorithm identifier and the respective parameters to generate a key pair.
-Please read the [algorithms](#algorithms) section for more information.
+Please read the [algorithm](#algorithm-3) section for more information.

 #### options

 Type: `Object`

-Options to be used while composing keys.Please read the [options](#options) section for more information.
+Options to be used while composing keys.
+Please read the [options](#options-3) section for more information.

-### getKeyPairFromMnemonic(mnemonic, algorithm, options)
+### getKeyPairFromMnemonic(mnemonic, algorithm, [options])

 Generates a key pair based on the specified mnemonic and algorithm.